Electrolysis in Fuel Cells

 Introduction

-Electrolysis is a process that uses electricity to split water into hydrogen and oxygen.
-This process can be used to produce hydrogen for fuel cells, which are devices that use hydrogen and oxygen to generate electricity.
+Electrolysis is a process that uses electricity to split water (H₂O) into hydrogen (H₂) and oxygen (O₂).
+This process is crucial for producing hydrogen fuel for fuel cells, which are electrochemical devices that convert the chemical energy of hydrogen and oxygen into electricity.

 Basic Concepts